Absence of Relativistic Stars in f(T) Gravity: Field Equations of Gravity

 \section{Field Equations of $f(T)$ Gravity}

 As is well known, general relativity is formulated on a pseudo--Riemannian manifold and its dynamical variable is the metric tensor defined on that manifold.
 Through metric tensor one defines the Levi--Civita connection, and then Riemann and the related tensors.
 Torsion tensor in a Riemannian space--time vanishes due to the symmetry properties of the Levi--Civita connection.
-If the torsion tensor is non-zero together with the Riemann tensor, then we have Riemann--Cartan space--time on which Einstein--Cartan theory of gravity is defined.
-In a sense, Riemannian space--time can be thought as a subclass of Riemann--Cartan space--time: by setting the torsion tensor to zero, Riemann--Cartan space--time is reduced to a Riemannian space--time.
-Another subclass is the Weitzenb\"{o}ck space--time which is obtained by setting the curvature tensor to zero instead.
-Then affine connections are no longer symmetric and the theory of gravity defined on a Weitzenb\"{o}ck space--time is called teleparallel gravity.
+If the connection is different than the Levi--Civita connection, then torsion tensor is non-zero together with the Riemann tensor, then we have Riemann--Cartan space--time on which Einstein--Cartan theory of gravity is defined.
+In a sense, Riemannian space--time can be thought of a subclass of Riemann--Cartan space--time: by setting the torsion tensor to zero, Riemann--Cartan space--time is reduced to a Riemannian space--time.
+Another subclass is obtained by setting the curvature tensor to zero instead.
+Then affine connections are no longer symmetric and while the Riemann tensor, which is a measure of curvedness of the space-time manifold, vanishes everywhere, the torsion tensor is non-zero.
+This results in the possibility of defining a distinguished vector field, which points the same direction at each point of the space-time manifold, hence the property of teleparallelizability.
+This is the so called Wietzenb\"{o}ck space--time \cite{W}, and the theory of gravity defined on it is called teleparallel gravity.

-Dynamical field of teleparallel gravity is the vierbein field $e_i^{\mu}$ which is given in terms of the metric tensor as
+Dynamical field of teleparallel gravity is the vierbein field $e^i_{\mu}$ which is given in terms of the metric tensor as

 where latin indices label coordinates of tangent space and greek indices label coordinates of the space--time.
 Both set of indices run over $(0,1,2,3)$.
 Teleparallel gravity differ from the general relativity in the sense that it uses the curvatureless Weitzenb\"{o}ck connection